A popular restaurant on social media is now on a crowdfunding platform!

 Hillside Table Instagram Profile (as of November 16, 2022)

 Hillside Table began as a small salad shop in 2013.
-It is widely loved not only by office workers in Gwanghwamun but also by food enthusiasts who travel from far and wide for its healthy cuisine.
+It is widely loved not only by office workers in Gwanghwamun but also by health-conscious foodies who make the trip from far away.
 The secret to its success lies in its “brand philosophy” and “quality ingredients.”
-Having started out in the early days by personally selecting high-quality ingredients from farms to create fresh salads, the restaurant remains steadfast in its commitment to providing fresh food to this day.
-“Health management must be sustainable, and therefore, it must be delicious!”
+Having started out by personally selecting high-quality ingredients from farms to create fresh salads, the restaurant has remained true to that founding belief, continuing to serve fresh food to this day.
+“Health management must be sustainable, which is why it must be delicious!”
 Guided by this philosophy, they bake sprouted brown rice bread made with seven grains and create light soy milk cheese without added cream.

 Hillside Table Soy Milk Cheese Sandwich

-Hillside Table’s Soy Milk Cheese Sandwich / Source: “Hillside Table,” a Gwanghwamun favorite to enjoy at home—Soy Milk Cheese Sandwich Meal Kit
+Hillside Table’s Soy Milk Cheese Sandwich / Source: “Hillside Table,” a Gwanghwamun restaurant you can enjoy at home—Soy Milk Cheese Sandwich Meal Kit

 The signature dish here is the soy milk cheese sandwich.
-Hillside Table has prepared meal kits so that you can enjoy this dish right here in this remote village, without having to go through the trouble of taking the KTX to Seoul Station, then taking a bus to Gwanghwamun and walking all the way here.
-They’ve prepared meal kits.
-Perhaps it’s because they want to spread their philosophy of “being healthy in a delicious way”—rather than just promoting healthy food?
+Hillside Table has prepared meal kits so that you can enjoy this dish right here in this remote village, without having to go through the trouble of taking the KTX to Seoul Station, then hopping on a bus to Gwanghwamun and walking all the way here.
+They’ve prepared meal kits for this very reason.
+Perhaps it’s because they want to spread their philosophy of “being healthy in a delicious way,” rather than just promoting healthy food?

 This meal kit consists of soy milk cheese and sprouted brown rice bread, which are key to both the taste and nutritional value of the sandwich.
-In particular, the soy milk cheese comes in three flavors—original, matcha, and butternut squash—so you can enjoy a variety of healthy options.
-With just this meal kit?
-That’s Hillside Table.
+The soy milk cheese, in particular, comes in three flavors—original, matcha, and butternut squash—so you can enjoy a variety of healthy options.
+All you need is this meal kit?
+That’s exactly what Hillside Table is all about.
 You can easily recreate that flavor.
 Everyone has butternut squash, strawberry jam, nuts, and vegetables in their fridge, right?

-Hillside Table announced that it would use the crowdfunding proceeds to fund product development for a wider variety of breads and soy milk cheeses.
+Hillside Table announced that it would use the crowdfunding proceeds to cover food development costs for creating a wider variety of breads and soy milk cheeses.
 Six months later, they launched another crowdfunding campaign featuring strawberry soy milk cheese, tangzhong grain bread, and biscotti.
 After that, they even sold their products briefly Wadiz!
 (They’re not available there anymore.
 What a shame…)

 No waiting—just sit back and enjoy the taste

-With frequent reports of celebrity visits, this spot is a must-know for anyone who follows social media trends.
-It boasts a whopping 22,345 posts with the hashtag and 23,000 followers.
+With frequent reports of celebrity visits, this spot is a must-know for anyone in the know when it comes to social media hotspots.
+It boasts a whopping 22,345 posts with the hashtag and 23K followers.
 (As of November 15, 2022) This is BoMarket, a community-focused platform dedicated to transforming the value of neighborhoods!
-It has a presence in all the hottest neighborhoods these days, from Namsan and Gyeongnidan-gil to Seoul Forest and Sinchon.
+It has a presence in all the hottest neighborhoods right now, from Namsan and Gyeongnidan-gil to Seoul Forest and Sinchon.

 Social Media Bomarket Profile

 This place aims to make life beautiful, practical, and delicious.
-A wide variety of products—from home living items that spark a desire to collect and buy, to wines, snacks, dairy products, and other convenient foods—are available to help achieve this.
-If you search the #BOMARKET hashtag, the most common photos you’ll see are of deli menu items, including brunch.
-The most popular item among them is tteokbokki!
-(According to the BOMARKET chef, it’s “Korean-style brunch.”)
+To that end, we offer a wide variety of products, ranging from home living items that spark a desire to collect and buy, to convenient foods like wine, snacks, and dairy products.
+If you search the #BOMARKET hashtag, the most common photos you’ll see are of the deli menu, including brunch.
+The most popular item on the menu is none other than tteokbokki!
+(According to the BOMARKET chef, it’s “Korean brunch.”)
 True to its reputation as a popular spot where a one-hour wait is considered normal, the tteokbokki occasionally sells out, so they’ve turned it into a meal kit and launched a crowdfunding campaign.

 Source: [Trending Restaurants on Social Media] Enjoy popular tteokbokki from home!
 Bo Market Tteokbokki